jauntyjocularjay/FeatherFanCS/README.md

 ### NAND

-returns true as long as there as at least one false value of two or greater feathers.
+returns true as long as there as at least one false of two or more feathers.

 ### NOR